 We found three hostels while we were down there.
-The names of the places aren’t really important, as they are all very similar.
-We will refer to them as first, second and third as this is how you will arrive to the Oasis.
+The names of the places aren’t really important, as they are all very similar, and we’re honestly not even sure they have names as we didn’t see any.
+We will refer to them as first, second and third in the order you will come across them when you arrive at the Oasis.

 The first hostel you see when you arrive is the one we stayed at.
 It has arguably the coolest pool (with a waterfall!).
 It looked as though it was busy once upon a time with a small hut advertising a happy hour, but that hut was deserted and the “shop” sold 2.5 litre water bottles for 15 soles (expensive) and large beers, Fanta, coke and sprite for 10 soles when we were there in October.
 The dinner we bought there was 15 soles, and had we chose to have breakfast, it would have been 10 soles.
 The room cost us 60 soles after bargaining, had an ensuite bathroom, a bed and a table.